-- Students are allowed to carry backpacks, sling-back backpacks, cinch sacks, bags and purses to and from school.
-Students must place these items in their designated area before the start of the school day. - Middle School students in grades 5-7 may carry their belongings in a cinch sack or drawstring bag.
+- Students are allowed to carry backpacks, sling-back backpacks, cinch sacks, bags and purses to and from school (rolling backpacks are not permitted).
+Students must place these items in their designated area before the start of the school day. - Middle School students (Grades 5-7) may carry their belongings in a cinch sack or drawstring bag.
 Carrying their backpacks to each classroom is not permitted due to instructional space and safety in the hallways and stairwells.